-Today’s #VeteranOfTheDay is Army Veteran Max Cleland.
-Max served during the Vietnam War.
+Today’s #VeteranOfTheDay is Army Veteran Max Cleland, who served during Vietnam and later in Congress.

 At 18, Max began as a student at Stetson University in DeLand, Florida.
 There, he joined the school’s Reserve Officer Training Corps in anticipation of joining the 1st Air Cavalry Division as a helicopter pilot.
 For the first semester of his senior year in college, Max attended American University in Washington DC, where he developed a fascination with politics.
 He then applied and was accepted to Emory Graduate School, where he studied American History.

 On Oct.
 18, 1965, Max enlisted in the United States Army.
 Upon enlisting, Max received microwave radio officer training at Fort Monmouth, New Jersey and completed jump school at Fort Benning, Georgia.
 After completing his training, Max volunteered for the Signal Corps.
 Max was then assigned as a platoon leader for the 68th Signal Battalion and was responsible for maintaining satellite communications.